 Worrying about what’s gone on today and what’s happening tomorrow is the most common cited reason why people feel they don’t sleep well.
-Physical discomfort, such as needing the loo was another.
+Physical discomfort, such as needing the toilet, was another.

 Did you know that the majority of your human growth hormone is generated while you sleep?
 It’s crucial for building lean body mass and brain tissue, and recovering from the demands of the day.

 Your risk of stroke and some cancers also seems to be correlated with how well you sleep, as well as how quickly and gracefully your body ages.

 So how can you ensure a better night’s sleep?
 Here are my top tips:

 - If you find yourself waking up to go to the toilet during the night, try to avoid drinking anything for 2 hours before you go to bed

 - Aim to eat your last meal by 7pm, and make it your smallest meal of the day